dcsil/CSC491/presentations/diversity_product.md

 - AI being trained on men
     - AI robots used for operations in hospitals couldn't respond to a woman's voice
-    - Hello Barbie! barbie doll couldn't respond to a child's voice
+    - Hello Barbie!
+Barbie doll couldn't respond to a child's voice
 - Google's Image labelling AI labelled black people as gorillas
 - Apple Health Kit failed to include a feature for ~50% of the population until iOS 9... period tracking
     - They finally added it to Apple Watch in 2019